 Purdue’s Maggie O’Haire says animals facilitate socialisation for children who find it stressful.
 In her study, when children with autism had a guinea pig in class, they were more friendly with their peers, smiled and laughed more, and showed fewer signs of stress.

 Yes, animals can make us happy.
 A growing body of research suggests that interacting with animals can positively affect our mental and physical health.
-For example, studies have shown that pets can help to reduce stress, anxiety, and depression.
+For example, studies have shown that pets can help reduce stress, anxiety, and depression.
 They can also help to improve our cardiovascular health, boost our immune system, and even increase our life expectancy.

 There are many reasons why animals make us happy.
 For one, they provide us with companionship and unconditional love.
 They can also help us to feel more connected to nature and the world around us.
 Additionally, interacting with animals can help us be more active and get more exercise.